Spain Work Visa: Application Process and Requirements (2022)

 Requirements for a self-employed and freelance visa

-• You have to provide a business plan (if applicable to your situation)
+• You've to provide a business plan (if applicable to your situation)

-• You must provide proof of your skills and experience
+• You provide proof of your skills and experience

-• You must provide contacts or commissions from client companies
+• You provide contacts or commissions from client companies

-• You must possess all the valid permits to carry out your business in Spain
+• You possess all the valid permits to carry out your business in Spain

-• You must signify the potential of creating employment in Spain
+• You signify the potential of creating employment in Spain

 Application Process